-In order to address the first point, some researchers [96, 120] use statistical tests like KS statistic or ANOVA that consider the population distribution.
-For the second point, for users, some researchers [110] consider user fairness on each item and then aggregate them.
-For items, some researchers [34, 108] consider unfairness across different positions and then aggregate them.
+To address the first point, some researchers [90, 114] use statistical tests such as KS statistic or ANOVA, which consider the population distribution.
+For the second point, for users, some researchers [104] consider user fairness on each item and then aggregate them.
+For items, some researchers [31, 102] consider unfairness across different positions and then aggregate them.
 Although limited in application, these metrics could be more proper for specific fairness issues.
 Specific details of these metrics are described below.